benchristel/refactoring-workshop/seven-deadly-smells.md

 I believe we can.
 Below I present seven code smells, some of which clarify items on Jeff's list, and some of which are wholly new.
-These smells do not have "mirror images", so the refactorings they exhort are nearly always a good idea.
+These smells do not have "mirror images", so when you see a way to remove them from your code, you should.

 The smells are in priority order, from worst and easiest to fix to least harmful and hardest to fix.